-Berlin-Neukölln is one of the most vibrant districts in Berlin: this big city in the middle of Berlin is experiencing a transformation in which urban creative minds have carved out a place for themselves somewhere between quaint and hipster.
-The district of Berlin-Neukölln is somewhere between club culture and culture shock; what was once a problem district is awakening a cultural scene with its upbeat mood, one in which a neighbourly vibe will quickly make you feel at home.
+Berlin-Neukölln is one of the most vibrant districts in Berlin.
+This smaller "city" in the middle of Berlin is where urban creative minds have carved out a place for themselves somewhere between quaint and hipster.
+The district of Berlin-Neukölln is somewhere between club culture and culture shock.
+What was once a problem district is awakening a cultural scene with its upbeat mood, one in which a neighbourly vibe will quickly make you feel at home.

 To truly feel at home in Berlin-Neukölln, you should discover the corners of the Berlin district.
 Join us as we walk you through the Schillerkiez, Maybachufer and Weserstraße and show you the things you need to do in Neukölln.
 Ready for 10 spots you can't miss as a newcomer to Berlin-Neukölln?

 Did you know that almost 330,300 people live in Berlin-Neukölln?
 For comparison: that's exactly as many inhabitants as Bonn (near Cologne) has.